nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters a command to exit ManageEZPZ.
-2. ManageEZPZ confirms with a successful exit message.
-3. ManageEZPZ saves all changes to disk.
+2. ManageEZPZ saves all changes to disk and closes.

    Use case ends.